Lee Tze Chung: After Wen Wei Po

 By September 1989, Lee had plans to launch another publication.
 He approached Jimmy Lai, the founder of the Giordano fashion chain, for financial support, but talks broke down after they disagreed on the editorial policy.

-Lee and former deputy Ching Cheong launched China-focused weekly magazine Contemporary in a few months later.
-Contemporary included news, analysis and opinion pieces on China and Hong Kong.
+Lee and former deputy Ching Cheong launched Contemporary, a weekly magazine focusing on China, a few months later.
+Contemporary included news, analysis, and opinion pieces on China and Hong Kong.
 The first issue sold 50,000 copies and operated out of an office in Causeway Bay.

 At 78, Lee continued to write a weekly commentary and biography and spent three afternoons in the office every week.

-However the magazine launched with little advertising, which Ching said was because of advertisers saw Contemporary to confront Xinhua.
+However, the magazine launched with little advertising.
+Ching said that was because advertisers saw Contemporary as a publication confronting Xinhua.
 The magazine later became a monthly publication.
 It stopped publishing in 1995 because of financial losses of HK$100,000 per month, according to Ching.

 Political career

 Lee had been active in politics since the founding of the People's Republic of China.
 He was an alternate member in the delegation representing the Kuomintang Democratic Promotion Association in the first meeting of the Chinese People's Political Consultative Conference held on 21 September 1949 in Beiping.
 The KMT Democratic Promotion Association was later merged into the Revolutionary Committee of the Chinese Kuomintang.

 Lee was a central committee member of the KMT Revolutionary Committee from 1983 to 1992.
 He was also a member of the Chinese People's Political Consultative Conference (CPPCC) from Hong Kong.

 In 1985, he opposed China issuing the Hong Kong Dollar after the city's sovereignty is transferred to China in 1997 to become a special administrative region.
 He said using the Renminbi in Hong Kong after 1997 would reduce corruption.

 After criticising the Tiananmen Square crackdown, Lee took leave from a CPPCC meeting in July 1989 and stopped attending CPPCC sessions and committee meetings.